European-XFEL/EXtra-foam/docs/tutorial_data_flow.rst

 ..

-At European XFEL, **karaboFAI** receives data from the distributed control framework Karabo_.
+At European XFEL, **EXtra-foam** receives data from the distributed control framework Karabo_.

 Data received from different sensors/detectors located at different locations need to to be "aligned" for further analysis.
 At European XFEL, the accelerator produces 10 bunch trains per